Quinn Finley

-Quinn Finley (born August 8, 2004) is an American college ice hockey left wing for the Wisconsin Badgers of the National Collegiate Athletic Association (NCAA).
-He was drafted 78th overall by the New York Islanders in the 2022 NHL Entry Draft.
+Quinn Finley (born August 8, 2004) is an American professional ice hockey player who is a left winger for the Bridgeport Islanders of the American Hockey League (AHL) as a prospect to the New York Islanders of the National Hockey League (NHL).

 Early life

 Finley was born to Ingrid and Michael Finley in Valparaiso, Indiana.
 His family moved to Arizona when he was an infant and lived there for three years.
 He was raised in Suamico, Wisconsin, and attended Bay Port High School.

 Playing career

 Junior

 On May 7, 2020, Finley was drafted first overall by the Madison Capitols in phase one of the USHL draft.
 Finley began his junior hockey career with the Chicago Steel.
 During the 2020–21 season, he recorded one goal and five assists in 39 games and helped the Steel win the Clark Cup.
 During the 2021–22 season, in his draft year, he recorded 12 goals and 17 assists in 39 regular season games for the Capitols.
 He also scored five goals and five assists in 14 playoff games, as he helped lead the Capitols to the Eastern Conference finals.
 In November 2021, he suffered a broken collarbone and missed three months of action.

 On October 17, 2022, Finley was named an alternate captain of the Capitols for the 2021–23 season.
 On January 13, 2023, he was traded back to the Steel.
 Prior to the trade, he recorded 12 goals and 17 assists in 39 games for the Capitols.
 He finished the season with 15 goals and 23 assists in 32 games for the Steel and two goals and two assists in six playoff games.
 During game two of the Eastern Conference semifinals against the Dubuque Fighting Saints, he scored the game-winning goal to help the Steel advance to the conference finals.